El Paso County Held Tax Liens

 • Public record property information and parcel maps are available on the Assessor’s Real Property Search Page.

-What to Explore County Held Properties?
+Want to Explore County Held Properties?

 To explore County-held tax liens, use the link below to view the PDF list.
+List is updated as liens are assigned.

 Page Divider with County Seal